bitnom/veramount/README.md

 Usage: Add program to your startup scripts or something like /etc/rc.d/rc.local.
 Whatever method you choose.

 If you need to recompile: `nim c --d:release veramount.nim`

+You might also need to add Veracrypt to /etc/sodoers like:`%veracrypt ALL=(ALL:ALL) NOPASSWD: /usr/bin/veracrypt`